 You can sell shares from your CollegeAmerica 529 and Coverdell Education Savings Account on our website by visiting Your Accounts.
 You can transfer withdrawals directly into the checking or savings account linked to the CollegeAmerica account, or have a check sent to the mailing address on file.
 You can also call us or mail the appropriate distribution form from the College Savings Account Forms page.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

-American Funds U.S. Government Money Market Fund Class A is the only share class in the American Funds offering check-writing privileges.
-It is also the only share class that can be exchanged into certain other share classes of other American Funds.
+American Funds U.S. Government Money Market Fund Class 529-A (for CollegeAmerica) and ABLE-A (for ABLEAmerica) are the only share classes that can be exchanged into certain other share classes of other American Funds.

 Content contained herein is not intended to serve as impartial investment or fiduciary advice.
 The content has been developed by Capital Group, which receives fees for managing, distributing and/or servicing its investments.